-Like you and me, fish need food to survive.
+Like you and me, Aquarium fish need food to survive.

 In the wild, fish are free to find their favorite food on their own.

 But fish in an aquarium don’t have that same opportunity.
-Instead, it’s up to you to make sure that your fish receives a balanced diet to remain happy and healthy.
+Instead, it’s up to you to make sure that your fish receives a healthy diet to remain happy and provides heart health benefits.

-If you have ever walked down the food aisle at your local pet store, you noticed that there are hundreds of different types of fish food – in all different shapes, sizes and colors.
+If you have ever walked down the food aisle at your local pet store, you noticed that there are hundreds of wide variety of fish food – in all different shapes, sizes and colors.

 By the way, what the heck is the difference between a pellet and a tablet?